MaZED-UP/bunny-cdn-drm-video-dl/README.md

 By default:

 * the highest resolution video is to be downloaded.
 You can change this behavior in the `main_playlist` function located under the `prepare_dl` method.
 * The video will be downloaded in the `~/Videos/Bunny CDN/` directory.
-This configuration can be changed by replacing the `home` value under the `paths` dictionary of `ydl_opts` dictioanary located under the `download` method.
+This configuration can be changed by providing the `path` argument when instantiating a new `BunnyVideoDRM` object.
 * The video file name will be extracted from the embed page.
-This can be overridden by providing the `name` argument when instantiating a new `BunnyVideoDRM` object.
+This can be overridden by providing the `name` argument .

+> Please not that the video format will be always `mp4`.

 ## Explanation